abi-am/omicss26/NGS data analysis & file manipulation/alignment_practice/README.md

 > Note that `sbatch` reads the script itself, so unlike a script you run directly, `alignment.sh` does not need to be executable.

-Once your job disappears from `squeue` it has finished — but that only means it *stopped*, not that it *worked*.
+Once your job disappears from `squeue`, it has finished, but that only means it *stopped*, not that it *worked*.
 Always check:

 ```bash
 cat log/alignment_<jobid>.err    # did it complain about anything?